“Why did you drag some hungry peasant in here?” General Pol called out in Rathiri, scratching his chin and glancing at the new arrival.

 He repeated it a third time.

 “I’m never going to get it.
-I’ll just call him Hungry Peasant,” Pol scoffed to himself.
+I’ll just call him Almond,” Pol scoffed to himself.

-“You are not going to call him a hungry peasant,” My-re countered.
+“You are not going to call him Almond,” My‑re countered.

 “Besides, asking his name was an easy question.
 I know.
-In what year was the Rirorni Empire’s capital of Rithakar founded?”
+In what year was the Rirorni Empire’s capital of Rithakhar founded?”
 General Pol asked in Rathiri.

-Sighing heavily, My-re steeped up to Pol and said, “I’m hiring him.”
+Moaning loudly, My‑re approached Pol and said, “I’m hiring him.”

-“Alright, but you train him,” Pol said waiving his hand in resign.
+“Alright, but you train him,” Pol said, waving his hand in resignation.

-“Great, where do you want him to start?”
-My-re asked with cheerfulness knowing she didn’t have to fight Pol further on the issue.
+“Great, where do you need him to start?”
+My‑re asked cheerfully, knowing she didn’t have to fight Pol further on the issue.

 “Have him start in the kitchen.
 There’s a day’s worth of glasses and plates to be done.
 Also, I’m not teaching him Rathiri either,” Pol said.

-Hungry Peasant responded in broken Rathiri, “The kitchen is good start.”
+Almond responded in broken Rathiri, “The kitchen is a good start.”